andrew-hk/apache-autoindex/README.md

 + Add [jquery from distribution](https://github.com/jquery/jquery)
 + Customize header.html and footer.html to suit your needs.

-You can link bootstrap and jquery from online CDN, but I recomend to make local copies for dev server.
+You can link bootstrap and jquery from online CDN, but I recommend to make local copies for dev server.

 ### Apache config